sandeepannandi/Cipher/benchmarks/accuracy/README.md

 with a bind parameter in the callee and must stay clean.
 These are self-written fixtures, not upstream corpus files.

+`DF-RS-SQLI-001` is the same-file Rust case: an actix-web handler passes request input to a helper that builds the SQL with `format!` and runs it through `sqlx::query`. `XF-RS-SQLI-001`/`002` are the cross-file project
+cases: the handler reaches the store function through `mod store;` + `store::find_user(...)`, or through `use crate::store::find_user;` + a bare call.
+The expected finding is the sink line in the store file.
+The controls keep the same call shapes but the callee binds the value with `sqlx::query(...).bind(name)`, or the caller converts it with `.parse::<i64>()`, and must stay clean.
+These are self-written fixtures, not upstream corpus files.

 ## Run

 ```bash